vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/01_Intro/03_FOREWORD.md

 a Moderate in politics and began to speak somewhat angrily.
-He accused Lokamanya of creating dissensions in the Congress camp and said "Do you know what the Maho- medans are doing ?
+He accused Lokamanya of creating dissensions in the Congress camp and said "Do you know what the Maho###medans are doing ?
 They are combining against the Hindus and trying to start a
 Pan-Islamic movement."
 Lokamanya's eyes glistened.
 He said, "Are you sure?".
 This